 The Board is the governing body of the System.
-The System was established by the State of Montana in 1937 to provide retirement, death, and disability benefits to individuals employed as teachers, administrators, and in other professional and skilled positions in public education in Montana.
+The System was established by the State of Montana in 1937 to provide retirement, death, and disability benefits to individuals employed in public education in Montana.
 TRS as an employer does not participate in the plan and acts only as the administrator of the plan.